JavaScript is required

 • communicate clearly to families about Free Kinder, including that:

-• Priority of Access (PoA) rules apply, with all PoA children to be given priority over others, regardless of whether they are enrolling in more than 15 hours
+• Priority of Access (PoA) provisions apply, with all PoA children to be given priority over all other children regardless of whether they are enrolling in more than the relevant Free Kinder hours

-• maximise use of licensed capacity to meet demand for 3- and 4-year-old enrolments.
+• maximise use of licensed capacity as required to meet demand for three- and four-year-old enrolments.

-Services must tell families that their child can only access a funded kindergarten program at one service at a time.
-Services must also make sure that all families have a signed form that confirms where their child will go for their funded program and keep a copy on record at the service.
+Services must tell families that their child can only go to one funded kindergarten program, at one service at a time Services must ensure that all families have a signed form that confirms where their child will go for their funded program and keep a copy on record at the service.

 If a child is enrolled at more than one service and funding is paid to a service where the family does not wish to claim their funded place, the department will recoup the funding.

-As a condition of Free Kinder funding, services must offer all families a free 15-hour program.
-Any extra hours beyond the 15-hour program must be optional.
+As a condition of Free Kinder funding, services must offer all families:

-If services offer more hours, they can charge families for them.
-Services should make sure families understand how to choose only the free program, and that any extra hours are optional.
+If a service offers more hours over and above the free program hours, they can charge families for them.
+Services must make sure families understand how to choose only the free program, and that any extra hours are optional.

 The fees for these extra hours can be set by the service in consultation with their community.
 These fees are not subject to funded kindergarten fee policies.

-Families who opt for longer hours should not be prioritised over families who meet the Priority of Access criteria.
+Families who opt for longer hours should not be prioritised over families that fall within the department’s PoA criteria.

 Sessional services offering wrap-around care